jesusgf96/OUA/README.md

 # Ornstein-Uhlenbeck Adaptation (OUA)

-Code to reproduce the results of "[Ornstein-Uhlenbeck Adaptation as a Mechanism for Learning in Brains and Machines]([https://pages.github.com/](https://arxiv.org/abs/2410.13563))" (Jesus Garcia Fernandez, Nasir Ahmad, and Marcel van Gerven, arXiv, 2024).
+Code to reproduce the results of Fernández, Jesús García, Nasir Ahmad, and Marcel van Gerven.
+"Ornstein–Uhlenbeck Adaptation as a Mechanism for Learning in Brains and Machines."
+Entropy 26.12 (2024): 1125.[Link]([https://www.google.com](https://www.mdpi.com/1099-4300/26/12/1125))